 It provides coverage for acute onset of pre-existing conditions up to the policy maximum for people under the age of 70 years.

 This plan provides acute onset of pre-existing conditions coverage up to the policy maximum for people under the age of 70 years.

 This visitors insurance plan provides acute onset of pre-existing conditions up to the policy maximum (cardiac $25,000) for persons under 70 years of age.
 For 70-79 age group, it provides the coverage up to $25,000 (cardiac $15,000) for acute onset of pre-existing conditions.
 For 80-89 age group, it provides up to $15,000 for acute onset of pre-existing conditions.

 As you can see above, there are many US based visitors insurance plans available that provide a varying amount of coverage for acute onset of pre-existing conditions for visitors to the USA.
 Therefore, it can sometimes be confusing to figure out which plan may be the most suitable one for your specific needs.

 Fortunately, you can visit Insubuy.com to get instant quotes from multiple products.
 On Insubuy, you compare products side by side and make an instant purchase online.
-If you need any professional help, please call toll-free +1 (866) INSUBUY or at +1 (972) 985-4400, seven days a week to speak to a licensed insurance professional in the US.
+If you need any professional help, please call toll-free +1 (866) INSUBUY or at +1 (972) 985-4400, five days a week to speak to a licensed insurance professional in the US.

 Of course, if you have any legitimate claim issues after the purchase, Insubuy’s claims resolution team is happy to help you with that too.